Category Archives: German Royals

 As a child, Alice was diagnosed with congenital deafness and learned to lip-read in both English and German.
 Later, she also learned French and Greek.
 Her childhood was spent in Darmstadt and Jugenheim, both in the Grand Duchy of Hesse and by Rhine, now in the German state of Hesse, as well as London, England, and Malta where her father was stationed.
 The family was very close to their British relatives, and Alice served as a bridesmaid at the 1893 wedding of the future King George V of the United Kingdom and Princess Mary of Teck.
 Alice’s family was also very close to their Russian relatives.
 Her aunt was Empress Alexandra Feodorovna of Russia, the former Alix of Hesse and by Rhine, and the families often spent holidays together in Darmstadt.

 At the 1902 coronation of her great-uncle, King Edward VII of the United Kingdom, Alice met Prince Andreas of Greece and Denmark.
 They quickly fell in love and were married in a civil ceremony in Darmstadt on October 6, 1903.
-The following day, two religious ceremonies were held – one Lutheran and one Greek Orthodox.
-Their wedding was one of the last large gatherings of European royals before World War I. The couple settled into a wing of the Royal Palace in Athens, Greece and had five children:
+The following day, two religious ceremonies were held, one Lutheran and one Greek Orthodox.
+Their wedding was one of the last large gatherings of European royals before World War I. The couple settled into a wing of the Royal Palace in Athens, Greece, and had five children:

-The family settled in Saint-Cloud, outside of Paris, France in a small house owned by Andreas’s sister-in-law, Princess George of Greece (the former Marie Bonaparte).
-There, Alice worked in a charity shop for Greek refugees and became very religious.
+The family settled in Saint-Cloud, outside of Paris, France in a small house owned by Andreas’s sister-in-law Princess George of Greece (the former Marie Bonaparte).
+Alice worked in a charity shop for Greek refugees and became very religious.
 On October 20, 1928, she very quietly converted to the Greek Orthodox Church.
 Soon, Alice began to show signs of mental illness.
 In 1930, following a nervous breakdown, Princess Alice was diagnosed with paranoid schizophrenia.
 She was institutionalized in a sanatorium in Kreuzlingen, Switzerland, under the care of Dr. Ludwig Binswanger.
-After two years in Kreuzlingen, and a brief stay at a clinic in Merano, Italy, she was released.
+After two years in Kreuzlingen and a brief stay at a clinic in Merano, Italy, she was released.
 It would be another four years before she had contact with her children, having only maintained ties with her mother.

 During her absence, all four of her daughters had married and begun their own families.
 Sadly, it was a tragic event that brought Alice back into contact with her children.
 On November 16, 1937, Alice’s daughter Cecilie, along with her husband, two children, and mother-in-law were killed in a plane crash in Belgium.
 Alice attended the funeral in Darmstadt, reconnecting with her surviving children, and meeting her husband for the first time in six years.

 In 1938, Alice returned to Greece, continuing her work with the poor.
-Along with her sister-in-law, Princess Nicholas of Greece (the former Grand Duchess Elena Vladimirovna of Russia), Alice worked with the Red Cross during World War II to organize shelters and nurses in the poor neighborhoods of Athens.
+Along with her sister-in-law Princess Nicholas of Greece (the former Grand Duchess Elena Vladimirovna of Russia), Alice worked with the Red Cross during World War II to organize shelters and nurses in the poor neighborhoods of Athens.
 Alice and Elena had been the only two members of the Greek Royal Family to remain in the country, while the rest had gone into exile in South Africa.
-In 1943, after the German Army had occupied Athens, and while most Jews were being deported to concentration camps, Alice hid a Jewish widow, Rachel Cohen, and two of her children in her home.
+In 1943, after the German Army occupied Athens, and while most Jews were being deported to concentration camps, Alice hid a Jewish widow Rachel Cohen and two of her children in her home.
 Thirty years earlier, Mrs. Cohen’s husband had come to the aid of King George I of Greece, and the King had offered to someday repay him if there was ever anything he could do for him.
 Mrs. Cohen remembered this promise and reached out to Princess Alice.
 Alice, who saw both the opportunity to repay the debt and help save their lives, took the family in, risking her own life in doing so.
 The following year, she was widowed when Prince Andreas died in Monte Carlo.
 The two had not seen each other since 1939.

 In November 1947, Alice returned to the United Kingdom for her son’s wedding.
-Some of her jewels were used to create Elizabeth’s engagement ring, as well as a bracelet that Philip designed for her as a wedding gift.
+Some of her jewels were used to create Elizabeth’s engagement ring and a bracelet that Philip designed for her as a wedding gift.
 On November 20, 1947, Alice attended the wedding, although none of her daughters had been invited due to their marriages to Germans, and the still-strong anti-German sentiment after the war.
 In the group photo from the wedding above, Princess Alice is seen in the front row on the left, standing next to Queen Mary.
 Alice’s mother, the Dowager Marchioness of Milford Haven is seen on the far right, next to King George VI and Queen Elizabeth.

 Alice leading her family’s procession at the Coronation of Queen Elizabeth II, June 1953

 On June 2, 1953, Princess Alice attended the coronation of her daughter-in-law, Queen Elizabeth II, at Westminster Abbey in London.
-Wearing a gown designed to look like a nun’s habit, she led the formal procession of Philip’s family, including his three surviving sisters and his uncle, Prince George of Greece.
+Wearing a gown designed to look like a nun’s habit, she led the formal procession of Philip’s family, including his three surviving sisters and his uncle Prince George of Greece.

 photo: Hello!